 Clearly, internal rotation mobility/strength and adductor (inner thigh) strength are extremely important for the layback.
 But, because of the externally rotated position of the bent leg, if your external rotation mobility is limited, it can impact your ability to get into the right position and comfortably hold the pole there, too.

-The straight leg version removes this external rotation element.
-Both legs are straight and pressing into internal rotation.
-So even though the straight leg version is usually seen as more advanced, it is slightly less complicated, anatomically speaking, because you’ve taken out the external rotation part.
+The straight leg version removes this external rotation element (EDIT: see my extra notes on this below!).
+Both my legs here are straight and pressing into internal rotation.
+So even though the straight leg version is usually seen as more advanced, it is slightly less complicated, anatomically speaking, because you can remove the external rotation part.
 With clients that find the straight leg version easier, I’ve found that their external hip rotation is usually a weak point and that working on improving that can really help them feel secure in the cross-knee version.